 The Syracuse University Art Museum believes in the teaching potential of the museum and its collections.
-With over 45,000 objects, the museum houses artworks that apply to virtually every discipline and can be used to enhance student learning in any course.
+With around 45,000 objects, the museum houses artworks that apply to virtually every discipline and can be used to enhance student learning in any course.

 At the museum, education through the visual arts is central to our mission.
 We strive to create new opportunities that make our exhibitions more meaningful to our students.
 We place an emphasis on object-based teaching and research.
 Object-based teaching is active, experiential, and student-centered.
 It asks students themselves to make observations and analyze evidence in real time, and, using those observations and analysis, to pose research questions and develop interpretations.